neginii/traffic-tax-calculator/README.md

 * Make sure you have docker engine installed.
 * Make sure you have docker-compose installed.
-* Run `docker-compose up -d` in the rood directory of the project
+* Run `docker-compose up -d` in the root directory of the project.

 ### What Happens Next.!?

-* It will start a container from an image that it builds for you
+* It will start a container from an image that it builds for you.
-* You can visit http://127.0.0.1:8081/swagger-ui/index.html in your browser
+* You can visit http://127.0.0.1:8081/swagger-ui/index.html in your browser.
-* Now if you enter `/v3/api-docs` in the explore text box and press enter, you will see the swagger information about the endpoint
+* Now if you enter `/v3/api-docs` in the explore text box and press enter, you will see the swagger information about. the endpoint

 If you provide the JSON below as the input to the POST method: